 Then, confirming that it is a loosing battle, came the rather stormy winter of 2016 that promptly washed away a large quantity of the sand recently dumped, with marked consequences, as shown in figure 77C, this time taken from the sea side.

-At that stage, the local municipality appears to have changed policy, as interpreted by the vast amounts of sand dumped there at the end of winter, and continuously there after.
-My rough estimate is that initially, something like 250000 cubic metres of sand were dumped, and I have no idea how much after that, but it must be considerable since, although without storms in summer, the sea erosion is continuous.
+At that stage, the local municipality appears to have changed policy, as interpreted by the vast amounts of sand dumped there at the end of winter.
+My rough estimate is that something like 250000 cubic metres of sand were dumped then.
+Now, they replenish the beach sand continuously, in a procedure known as “beach nourishment”.

 4.5 Geomorphological Control

 Wikipedia defines geomorphology as the study of landforms and the processes that change them.
 From what has been shown so far it is obvious that erosion is a very important factor.
 Also very important are the characteristics of the outcropping rock assemblages, especially when they present very distinct structural features, of sufficiently large dimensions.
 In such cases we have a well marked geological control of the earth’s morphology.
 Representative photos have already been presented.
 In the case of figure 14 we have the remarkable, kilometres long sharp ridge caused by a dike which is obviously more resistant to weathering than the surrounding rocks.
 However, in figure 31 we have exactly the opposite, that is, a very linear sharp trough also caused by a dike, which in this case is far less resistant to weathering.
 Another very sharp topographical contrast, this time quite circular, is caused by a carbonatite plug (fig. 17).
 Additionally, observe the impressive outcrop of a granite pluton (item 2.2.3) surrounded by an otherwise well peneplaned area (fig. 78).